marijnh/Eloquent-JavaScript/03_functions.md

 Each ((binding)) has a _((scope))_, which is the part of the program in which the binding is visible.
-For bindings defined outside of any function or block, the scope is the whole program—you can refer to them wherever you want.
+For bindings defined outside of any function or block, the scope is the whole program—you can refer to such bindings wherever you want.
 These are called _global_.

 {{index "local scope", [binding, local]}}

-But bindings created for function ((parameter))s or declared inside a function can only be referenced in that function.
-These are called _local_.
+But bindings created for function ((parameter))s or declared inside a function can only be referenced in that function, so they are known as _local_ bindings.
 Every time the function is called, new instances of these bindings are created.
-This provides some isolation between functions—each function call acts in its own little world (its local environment), and can often be understood without knowing a lot about what's going on in the global environment.
+This provides some isolation between functions—each function call acts in its own little world (its local environment) and can often be understood without knowing a lot about what's going on in the global environment.

 {{index "let keyword", "const keyword", "var keyword"}}